longitudinal-data-analysis-prac-2024/team-5-proj/README.md

 Children and parents were debriefed at the end of the study, but children were unaware that the game was manipulated.

-# **Results**
+# **Analyses**

-Participants that did not have a cortisol score for each of the seven time points were removed from analyses.
+We removed the seventh time point because of a lot of missing data.
+Participants that did not have a cortisol score for each of the six time points were removed from analyses.

 **Hypothesis 1**